 But technicals are technicals and gold would preferably stabilize in Euros now at the lower triangle limit.
 Of even more importance is the purple weekly EMA 60, which has supported Au-Euro on previous breakdowns below the EMA 40.

 This was going to be a quick post on the long bond and inflation.
 Then it expanded, I guess because I find it really interesting to see the role gold is playing in the run up to FOMC; the same FOMC that has stated that Op/Twist is ending this month, which would leave any future inflationary operations unsanitized.
 You see?NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Oh, and follow @BiiwiiNFTRH.
-Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+Support free quality content; please disable AdBlock on Biiwii.com and/or donate... thank you!
 Add to SocialTrade